elementary/website/docs/human-interface-guidelines.md

 ### Common Measurements

-If you're designing a square-shaped icon, like the one for Terminal seen above, then these are some common measurements (in pixels) for each icon.
+If you're designing a square-shaped icon, like the one for Terminal seen above, then consider using these common measurements (in pixels) for each icon.

 | Canvas Size   | Base Line     | x-Height | Mean Line Height |